 At Skilltype, taking action means embedding DEI principles in our daily work rather than just paying lip service to them.
 This approach involves creating an environment where employees feel empowered to speak up and make their voices heard and are given the tools and support they need to do their best work.
 Tony noted, “The top reason people resign from top organizations is that they don’t feel like they have a pathway for growth in that organization, that their personal goals and aspirations aren’t aligning with the company’s goals.
 It speaks to the importance of having leaders of color and management of color that can help us wage concerns of an employee.”

-Skilltype is committed to creating an environment where all employees can grow and thrive, regardless of their background or identity.
+Skilltype commits to creating an environment for all employees to thrive, irrespective of their background or identity.
 As a learning organization, Skilltype expects its employees to take ownership and initiative over their development and to be humble enough to admit that there is always more to learn.
-By empowering its employees, Skilltype is creating a culture of inclusion and continuous growth where everyone is valued and supported in their professional and personal journeys.
+Skilltype empowers its employees, creating a culture of inclusion and continuous growth where everyone feels valued and supported in their professional and personal journeys.

-DEI work is not just about hosting events or writing statements; it's about embedding it into the very core of the organization.
-As leaders, it is our responsibility to create an environment where everyone can feel valued and included and where their personal goals and aspirations align with the company's goals.
+DEI work is not just about hosting events or writing statements; it’s about embedding it into the very core of the organization.
+As leaders, it is our responsibility to create an environment where everyone can feel valued and included and where their personal goals and aspirations align with the company’s goals.
 It is about recognizing and utilizing the skills and competencies of all employees and empowering them to take ownership of their development.
-We must be intentional about creating an environment where people aren't second-guessing themselves and all voices are heard.
+We need to create an environment actively where people don’t second-guess themselves, and everyone has a voice.

-At Skilltype, we take DEI work seriously, and it is reflected in our daily decisions.
-From intentionally choosing where to build our company to creating a team of humble learners, we continuously recruit and seek out people who share our goals and vision.
+At Skilltype, we seriously approach DEI work, reflecting it in our daily decisions.
+From intentionally choosing where to build our company, to creating a team of humble learners, we continuously recruit and seek out people who share our goals and vision.
 We believe that creating a space where we can come together and do our best work can make a meaningful impact.